 57% of teens wait 6 months or more to seek help for an abusive relationships

 Sexual violence includes sexual assault, rape, domestic violence, intimate partner violence, sexual harassment, coercion, dating violence, physical abuse, emotional abuse, digital abuse (sexting, sending nude photos, and gaming), and physical abuse.
-Other important topics associated with sexual violence includes consent, active bystanders, advocates, body responses to trauma, options after sexual assault, and how to support victim-survivors.
+Other important topics associated with sexual violence includes consent, healthy relationships, active bystanders, options after sexual assault, and how to support victim-survivors.

 Sexual Violence Prevention on Campus